Postdoctoral Position in Security of Smart Transmission Grids

 - CAE/CPE: grade B or A.

 - An applicant with fluency (oral and written) in one of the Scandinavian languages would be preferred when other conditions are equal.

 All candidates must be able to secure a residency and work permit in Norway.
 The university is committed to a policy of equal opportunity in employment practices, and we particularly would like to encourage female candidates to apply.
-Owing to the nature of the research, successful candidates should hold Nordic or NATO member state citizenship.

 - High motivation for research work in a multidisciplinary way and ability to work independently.